 In the default implementation where direct lighting is sampled based on the light distribution (as I’ve mentioned many times before), it’s pretty simple to compute the PDF.
 In fact, most of it is already pre-computed during construction:

-• If there are both light sources and triangles involved, divide those probabilities in half (because either a light or a triangle is chosen)
+is the total area of all the triangles) probability of being chosen - If there are both light sources and triangles involved, divide those probabilities in half (because either a light or a triangle is chosen)

 When we sample from the BSDF and we happen to intersect with a light source, we basically already have all this information.
 The only additional computation to be made is if we need to calculate a specific triangle’s area.